-I'd like to thank all stakeholders for your support so far.
-It is of great significance for our industry that companies, industry groups, investors, authorities, and academia work together in the best way possible to provide for a responsible and successful opening for the exploration and production of marine minerals in these key areas.
+I want to express my gratitude to all stakeholders for your invaluable support thus far.
+The collaboration of companies, industry groups, investors, authorities, and academia is paramount for ensuring a responsible and successful delivery of the exploration and production of marine minerals in these key areas.
+Working together in harmony, we can pave the way for a sustainable and prosperous future for our industry.

-Ståle Rodahl
+Ståle Monstad